RandomlyFish/Unity-CoLerp/README.md

 ## Installation

-You can download the [CoLerp.unitypackage](https://github.com/RandomlyFish/Unity-CoLerp/raw/master/CoLerp.unitypackage) file and import it into your Unity project.
+You can find CoLerp on the [Asset Store](https://assetstore.unity.com/packages/tools/animation/colerp-132979), or alternatively download the [CoLerp.unitypackage](https://github.com/RandomlyFish/Unity-CoLerp/raw/master/CoLerp.unitypackage) file and import it into your Unity project.
 It contains CoLerp.cs and the example scenes shown in the video.

 ## Documentation